 Such 3D printed models are elementary to clean from the additional structures.
 Just soak your project into the water, and wait until the water-soluble filament dissolves.

-Not all bridges and overhangs in your project require supports for 3D printing.
-There are curious “degree” rules to remember.
-They can save you much filament, time, problems and nerves.
+Not all bridges and overhangs in your 3D printing project require supports.
+There are magnificent “degree” rules to remember.
+They can save you much filament, time, and nerves.

 1. 45 Degree Rule for Overhangs

-It is best to look at the illustration with T, H and Y letters.
-Both come with overhangs.
-However, T and H require supports, and Y can be printed without these structures because its angel is under 45 degrees to the vertical line.
+It is best to look at the illustration with T, H, and Y letters.
+They all come with overhangs.
+However, T and H require you to 3D print supports, and Y can be printed without these structures because its angel is under 45 degrees to the vertical line.

 2. 5 MM Rule for Bridges

-If your model has a tiny bridge which length is under 5 mm (0.2 inches), you can build it without adding any structures.
-The modern machines can stretch the hot filament for distances under 5 mm, and your project will have just a little sagging.
+If your model has a tiny bridge with a length under 5 mm (0.2 inches), you can build it without adding any support structures.
+The modern 3D printers can stretch the hot filament for distances under 5 mm, and your project will have just a little sagging.

-Of course, complex models with bridges that are 5 mm long or longer require using extra structures.
+Of course, complex models with bridges that are 5 mm long or longer require using extra support patterns.

 No matter which 3D printer you are using, the software where you can see the model before it is actually built can show you which areas require support.

 Those parts which need additional structures are usually highlighted in red.
-You can manually add supports, rely on the default settings or ask other 3D printing enthusiasts for advice.
+You can manually add and manage support patterns, rely on the default settings, or ask other 3D printing enthusiasts for advice.